Crazy (Seal song): Alanis Morissette version

 Alanis Morissette covered the song for a Gap advertisement in 2005, and a James Michael-produced remix of her version, which was originally produced by Morissette's longtime collaborator Glen Ballard, was released as a single from her greatest hits album, The Collection (2005).
 Her version is briefly heard over an establishing shot of Central Park in the 2006 film The Devil Wears Prada.
 Morissette said of the cover, "it's poking fun not only at how I've been perceived but also at what I've accurately been perceived as."
 She called the main line in the song, "You're never going to survive/Unless you get a little crazy", "one of the simplest, yet most profound statements."

 Chart performances

-Released in the US in October 2005, Morissette's cover was less successful than Seal's original; it failed to chart on the Hot 100, instead debuting and peaking at number four on the Bubbling Under Hot 100 Singles chart (which comprises the most popular songs yet to enter the Hot 100) in late November.
-It was another top ten hit for Morissette on the Adult Top 40 chart and was popular in nightclubs, becoming Morissette's second top ten Hot Dance Club Play hit after "Eight Easy Steps" (2004).
-It reached number twenty-nine in Canada and the top forty across much of Continental Europe, but in the United Kingdom it became Morissette's lowest peaking single, reaching sixty-five.
+Released in the US in October 2005, Morissette's cover was less successful than Seal's original; it failed to chart on the Hot 100, instead debuting and peaking at No. 4 on the Bubbling Under Hot 100 Singles chart (which comprises the most popular songs yet to enter the Hot 100) in late November.
+It was another top-10 hit for Morissette on the Adult Top 40 chart and was popular in nightclubs, becoming Morissette's second top-10 Dance Club Play hit, after "Eight Easy Steps" (2004).
+It entered the top 40 across much of Europe, but in the United Kingdom it became Morissette's lowest-peaking single, reaching No. 65.